tundish/blathnaid/blathnaid/dlg/tale.rst

 Chaste
 ------

+[NARRATOR]_

     We aren't going to hear much about Bláthnaid just now though, because the Blacksmith keeps her hidden whenever Jack shows up.
 He worries that Bláthnaid, who sketches pictures of young men with their horses, might be thinking of Jack more often than is good for her.

     He has hopes she will marry into money, and doesn't want her going off with some young villain who can't pay his bills.

 Open for business
 -----------------